throughbit/BTCServices/README.md

 To get up an running:

-- initialize environment variables for
+initialize environment variables for:
  - local node's rpcport
  - the port on which this interface will run
  - a port for wallet-notify updates
- - local node rpcuser:rpcpassword encoded in Base64
+ - the local node's rpcuser:rpcpassword encoded in Base64

  **Usage**
 The primary utility of such an interface is to act as a proxy between the public and your local crypto full node.